-1. Process the request information;
+1. Process the request information; and

-2. verify the identity of the service consumer and check if it is authorized to retrieve the T-EES information;
+2. verify the identity of the service consumer and check if it is authorized to retrieve the target Enabler Server information;

-3. if the service consumer is authorized to retrieve the T-EES information, then the ECS shall;
+3. if the service consumer is authorized to retrieve the target Enabler Server information, then the ECS shall;

-a. determine the T-EES(s) based on the provided query parameters in the request.
+a. determine the target Enabler Server based on the provided query parameters in the request.
 If UE location information is not included in the request or not known to the ECS, then the ECS may fetch the UE location information from the 3GPP core network as specified in 3GPP TS 29.522 [10];

-b. returns the 200 OK message including the EDN configuration and the list of T-EES(s) information to the service consumer.
-The list of T-EES(s) includes the endpoint information to reach the T-EES(s).
+b. returns an HTTP "200 OK" status code with the response body including the EDN configuration and the list of T-EES(s) or target CES(s) information to the service consumer.
+The list of target Enabler Server includes the endpoint information to reach the target Enabler Server.

+or

-On failure, the ECS shall take proper error handling actions, as specified in clause 9.2.6, and respond to the service consumer with an appropriate error status code.
+4. on failure, the ECS shall take proper error handling actions, as specified in clause 9.2.6, and respond to the service consumer with an appropriate error status code.

 * * * * Next changes * * * *

-6A Service offered by CAS
+6A Services offered by the Cloud Application Server (CAS)

 * * * * Next changes * * * *